Non-Identifiability in Network Autoregressions: Introduction

+The present paper studies identifiability directly from the first moment, or the first two moments, of the outcome variable.
+Compared to the approach via reduced form parameters, identification from moments does not require the nodes of the network being observed over multiple instances (e.g., over time).
 We show that identification from the first moment is generally possible, and characterize the cases when it is impossible.
-We focus on one class of such cases, which is particularly relevant in fixed effects models (for example, the classical linear-in-means model with group fixed effects belongs to this class of cases).
-In this class, non-identifiability from the first moment is linked to the impossibility of invariant inference; that is, the parameters cannot be identified from any statistic that is invariant with respect to a certain group of transformations under which the model itself is invariant.
-This fundamental type of non-identifiability occurs despite the fact that the parameters may be identifiable from the second moment of the outcome variable.
+One class of cases when identifiability from the first moment is impossible is particularly relevant in fixed effects models (for example, the classical linear-in-means model with group fixed effects belongs to this class of cases).
+In that class, non-identifiability from the first moment is linked to the impossibility of invariant inference; more precisely, the parameters cannot be identified from any statistic that is invariant with respect to a certain group of transformations under which the model itself is invariant.
+This type of non-identifiability occurs despite the fact that the parameters may be identifiable from the second moment of the outcome variable.
+Hence, identifiability from the second moment is of very questionable value in these case, because it can only lead to non-invariant inference.

+\begin{mycomment} we aim to understand what combinations of the interaction matrix $W$ and the regressor matrix $X$ lead to a failure of identification. ..........
+The present paper departs from previous studies in two main ways. [[[this bit was in main text, move it to intro: Also, Condition \ref{assum id} will be analyzed in detail in Sections \ref{sec inv} and \ref{sec lik}.
+In particular, it will become clear in Section \ref{sec inv} that a failure of Condition \ref{assum id} implies a specific type of non-identifiability.]]] \end{mycomment}

 Section \ref{sec SLM} sets out the framework.
-Section \ref{sec ident} studies identifiability from the first and second moments of the outcome variable.
-Identifiability after imposition of invariance is discussed in Section \ref{sec inv}, and implications for likelihood inference in Section \ref{sec lik}.
+Section \ref{sec ident} studies identifiability from the first and second moments of the outcome variable, and Section \ref{sec inv} discusses identifiability after reduction by invariance.
+Section \ref{Sec simul} reports simulation evidence on the consequences of being close to non-identifiability.
 Section \ref{sec concl} briefly concludes.
 The appendices contain additional material and all proofs.
+Throughout the paper the results are illustrated by means of several examples.